kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_fronius/README.md

 in the part *input_path* of the yaml configuration.
 The location given in the parts *output_path* and *tmp_path* of the yaml configuration are going to be created on the local disc.

+The output is going to be generated into the location given in the part *output_path* of the yaml configuration.

 ## How to Start

 Assuming you are in the directory ./mcp_frm: